NixOS/rfcs/rfcs/0145-doc-strings.md

 # Alternatives
 [alternatives]: #alternatives

-In general we need:
+In general, we need the following:

 1. General format for doc-strings.
 2. Format for headings and the allowed content.

-> It would be nice if this can be close to the markdown format.
+> It would be nice if this could be close to the markdown format.
-> Because markdown is considered the easiest and most accepted format
+> Markdown is the most straightforward and most accepted format
-> for writing and rednering documentation.
+> for writing and rendering documentation.

-#### Find a suitable decision in - the follwing matrix
+#### Find a suitable decision in - the following matrix

 | General / Section | 0 `##` | 1 `/** */`   | 2 `other`   |
 |---|---|---|---|